Coral-Ann/CV/README.md

 General Skills
 -------

-**Languages & software**<br>
-Ruby, Javascript, React, Adobe suite (photoshop, illustrator etc), be sure to take a look at my projects for full lists!

 **Technical problem-solving**<br>
 My work as a CMS developer (and prior as IT support) involved constant technical problem solving.